otrv4/otrv4/otrv4.md

     Public ECDH Key (POINT)
       This is the public part of the ECDH key used to encrypt and decrypt the data message.
-For the sender of this message, this is their `our_ecdh.public` value.
-For the receiver of this message, it is used as`their_ecdh`.
+For the sender of this message, this is their 'our_ecdh.public' value.
+For the receiver of this message, it is used as 'their_ecdh'.

     Public DH Key (MPI)
       This is the public part of the DH key used to encrypt and decrypt the data message.
-For the sender of this message, it is our_dh.public value.
-For the receiver of this message, it is used as their_dh.
+For the sender of this message, it is 'our_dh.public' value.
+For the receiver of this message, it is used as 'their_dh'.
 If this value is empty, its length is zero.

     Nonce (NONCE)
       The nonce used with XSalsa20 to create the encrypted message contained